rekow/model-thin/README.md

 Because it's seemingly impossible to find a simple, unopinionated, framework-and-storage-agnostic model layer for Node that also offers object property syntax.

 ## in progress:
-- set adapter by name, with fallbacks if not found
+- set adapter by name with fallbacks if not found (currently keeps default and warns in console)
 - collections
 - queries
 - required and indexed properties
+- validations
 - adapters: google cloud datastore, redis, mongodb, postgresql